kadcom/mda/Readme.md

 usually have these:

 1. __The domain object__.
 This defines the objects which maintain its state and being persisted.
 In this example it's in the `todo_item.go` file.
+Within the project there's `todo_item_json.go` this is for serialisation only.
+I prefer to separate the json representation on different file.

 2. __The repository__.
 This is an abstraction where you can fetch and save your domain objects.
 I just name it 'repository' because it's _somewhat_ similar